 \begin{proof} The proof is by induction on $d$.
 For $d = 2$ the statement is equivalent to Theorem~\ref{BrandtFrolovthm}.

-Assume that the filling of every bundle in $Q$ uniquely determines the filing of the spanned subcube of order $2$.
-Let us fix some direction $(i,j)$ of $2$-dimensional planes and consider a hyperplane $\Gamma$ that either contains $2$-dimensional planes of this deriction or do not intersect them.
+Assume that the filling of every bundle in $Q$ uniquely determines the filling of the spanned submatrix of order $2$.
+Let us fix some direction $(i,j)$ of $2$-dimensional planes and consider a hyperplane $\Gamma$ that either contains $2$-dimensional planes of this direction or does not intersect them.

-Since $\Gamma$ is a $(d-1)$-dimensional latin hypercube, the filling of every bundle in $\Gamma$ uniquely determines the filling of the spanned $(d-1)$-dimensional subcube.
+Since $\Gamma$ is a $(d-1)$-dimensional latin hypercube, the filling of every bundle in $\Gamma$ uniquely determines the filling of the spanned $(d-1)$-dimensional submatrix.
 By the inductive assumption, all $2$-dimensional planes of direction $(i,j)$ in $\Gamma$ are principally isotopic to a latin square $L$ which is isotopic to the Cayley table of some group.

 Similarly, consider a hyperplane $\Gamma'$ parallel to hyperplane $\Gamma$.
 Then all $2$-dimensional planes of direction $(i,j)$ in $\Gamma'$ are principally isotopic to a (possibly different) latin square $L'$ which is isotopic to the Cayley table of some group.
-In all $2$-dimensional planes of direction $(i,j)$ in $\Gamma$ and $\Gamma'$ subsquares of order $2$ are defined uniquely by three other symbols, Consequently, from Proposition~\ref{cubisotop} we have that latin squares $L$ and $L'$ are principally isotopic.
+In all $2$-dimensional planes of direction $(i,j)$ in $\Gamma$ and $\Gamma'$ submatrices of order $2$ are defined uniquely by three other symbols.
+Consequently, from Proposition~\ref{cubisotop} we have that latin squares $L$ and $L'$ are principally isotopic.

 Assume now that for every direction $(i,j)$ there is a latin square $L^{i,j}$ which is isotopic to the Cayley table of some group such that every $2$-dimensional plane of direction $(i,j)$ in $Q$ is principally isotopic to $L^{i,j}$.
-Consider a $d$-dimensional subcube $S$ of order $2$ spanned by a bundle $(\alpha^0, \alpha^1, \ldots, \alpha^d)$ and filled by symbols $q^0, q^1, \ldots, q^d $.
-By the inductive assumption, we uniquely find the symbols in all $d$ hyperplanes of the subcube $S$ that contain the index $\alpha^0$.
+Consider a $d$-dimensional submatrix $S$ of order $2$ spanned by a bundle $(\alpha^0, \alpha^1, \ldots, \alpha^d)$ and filled by symbols $q^0, q^1, \ldots, q^d $.
+By the inductive assumption, we uniquely determine the symbols in all $d$ hyperplanes of the submatrix $S$ that contain the index $\alpha^0$.
 Using these symbols, we uniquely determine the filling of hyperplanes of $S$ going through indices $\alpha^1, \ldots, \alpha^d$.
-Thus we completely reconstruct the filling of the subcube $S$. \end{proof}
+Thus we completely reconstruct the filling of the submatrix $S$. \end{proof}

 Our next goal is to state the quadrangle condition of Theorem~\ref{uniqrestor} in terms of the maximality of the number of cuboctahedra in a latin hypercube.
-We start with an upper on the numbers of $k$-dimensional cuboctahedra.
+We start with an upper bound on the number of $k$-dimensional cuboctahedra.

 \begin{utv} Given $0 \leq k \leq d$, every $d$-dimensional latin hypercube $Q$ of order $n$ has no more than ${d \choose k} n^{2d-1} (n-1)^{k} $ $k$-dimensional cuboctahedra and $n^{3d-1}$ cuboctahedra in total. \end{utv}